shalan/IP_Utilities/generators/readme.md

 - The ``mode`` property can be set to:
   - ``w`` for registers that are meant for writing only; reading from it returns the last written data value.
   - ``r`` for registers that are meant for reading only; hence they cannot be written.
-  - ``rw`` for registers that are read and written differently; for an example, the data register of a GPIO peripheral.
-Reading this register returns the data provided on input GPIO pins and writting the register sets the values of output GPIO pins.
+  - ``rw`` for registers that are read and written differently; for example, the data register of a GPIO peripheral.
+Reading this register returns the data provided on input GPIO pins and writing the register sets the values of output GPIO pins.

-- The ``bit_access`` property is used to enable bit level access (Not implemented functionality).
+- The ``bit_access`` property is used to enable bit-level access (Not implemented functionality).
 - The ``fifo`` property is used to specify whether this register is used to access a FIFO.
 If it is set to ``yes`` the FIFO has to be defined.

 ### FIFO Definitions